 Famous for being Australia's furthest town from the ocean, although this can be disputed, the thirty or so Eromanga locals joke that they're the ones that refuse to get their feet wet on their annual Christmas holiday trip to the beach.
-Despite their irrational fear of the ocean, Eromanga locals are friendly and welcoming and a trip to this tiny outback is more than worth the drive.
+Despite their irrational fear of the ocean, Eromanga locals are friendly and welcoming and a trip to this tiny outback town is more than worth the drive.

 Sustained by surrounding pastoral properties, some of which are over 8,000 square kilometres, Eromanga is also home to the Eromanga Oil and Gas Basin, which produces around one and a half million barrels of oil each year.